xh3210578/bee-docs/docs/getting-started/install.md

 </TabItem>
 </Tabs>

-Once you have determined your Ethereum address, join our [Discord server](https://discord.gg/wdghaQsGq5) and navigate to the [#faucet-request](https://discord.gg/4dtgqAueGh) channel.
-After you have [verified](https://discord.gg/tXGPdzZQaV) (and said hi 👋!), write a message like the following, remembering to replace your Ethereum address for this one:
+Once you have determined your Ethereum address, join our [Discord server](https://discord.gg/wdghaQsGq5) and navigate to the [#faucet](https://discord.gg/kfKvmZfVfe) channel.
+After you have [verified your username](https://discord.gg/tXGPdzZQaV) (and said hi! 👋), use our Faucet Bot to get your test tokens.

+Here you must **type** (not copy paste) the following, replacing the address with your own:

 ```
-sprinkle 0xefbc376472dd4654cb04472e2370ae02d0102520
+/faucet sprinkle 0xabeeecdef123452a40f6ea9f598596ca8556bd57
 ```

 gBZZ and gETH will be then sent to your Ethereum address!